TomaszAgent/Peer2Peer-with-tor/docs/CLIENT.md

 ## Peer Connection

-After the client has registered with the server, it can connect to other peers.
-The client can send messages to other peers, and receive messages from them.
-The client can also create new chats with other peers.

-The connection between peers starts with the client sending his public key, signature, and basic information (nick, hidden service address, port) to the peer.
-The peer can verify the signature and accepts or denies the connection.
+Following registration with the server, the client gains the ability to establish connections with other peers within the network.
+This enables the exchange of messages and the creation of new chats between clients.
+Connection Process

+1. Client Initiation: The client initiates the connection by sending essential information to the peer.
+This includes:
+    - Public Key: Ensures secure communication by encrypting messages.
+    - Signature: Used for identity verification, ensuring the authenticity of the client.
+    - Basic Information: Includes the client's nickname, hidden service address, and port for identification purposes.

+2. Verification: Upon receiving the client's information, the peer verifies the provided signature to confirm the client's identity.
+Based on this verification, the peer decides whether to accept or deny the connection request.

-After the connection is established, the client can send messages to the peer.
-The messages are encrypted with the peer's public key.
+3. Established Connection: If the connection is accepted, the client can begin exchanging messages with the peer.
+Messages sent from the client to the peer are encrypted using the peer's public key, ensuring confidentiality and security during transmission.\

 ### Functions related to the peer connection
 `client.py` `connect_to_user()` - sending connection request to the peer